eProsima/Fast-DDS/examples/C++/UseCaseDemonstrator/README.txt

     + On a topic without keys, all pieces of data go into a single endpoint.
     + On a topic without keys, the key field is used to determine which of the multiple endpoints the data goes into.
 If, for example, a history is set to transient local with depth=3 (the last three samples are stores) then eProsima FastRTPS will ensure that 3 samples per data endpoint are stored.
 This means that three samples are stored for each unique key instead of three samples total.

-    If Keys are selected, the application will use 3 keys.
-This means, when sending 20 pieces of data it will send 20 pieces of data on each key (totalling 60 samples).
+    It is important to note that even if you configure a Topic and your History to be able to hold items from multiple keys, this configuration does not take effect unless you explicitly enable Keys.

 - Depth

-    The depth is the ammount of past samples that are stored in the history before starting to overwrite.
+    The depth is the amount of past samples that are stored in the history before starting to overwrite.
 Only takes effect when the History is on "Keep Last" mode.

 - History Size